Access your Pro+ Content below.

 Email archiving and e-discovery best practices for Microsoft Exchange

-This article is part of the April 2010, Vol. 5 issue of Managing Exchange Server 2010 disaster recovery
+This article is part of the Exchange Insider issue of April 2010, Vol. 5

 Disaster can strike at any time.
 Microsoft Exchange Server must be configured to seamlessly fail over without data loss.
 Can Exchange Server 2010's native database availability groups minimize an admin's backup and DR efforts?